Iola Walker: A Mobile Footfall Detection System for Music Composition: Introduction: The Starting Point For A New Music Composition and Listening System

-This project is the first of several experiments composing music that changes in response to biosignals.
-The system is dubbed "iola walker" in reference to a common polyrhythm, the hemiola.
-A listener goes for a walk, and the Iola Walker app detects their walking pace.
-Iola Walker picks up footfalls using a foot-mounted accelerometer, processing the signals in real time using a recurrent neural network \cite{lin2020} in an android app.
-The android app outputs a midi event for each footfall.
-The iola walker player, which might be a VST running in a DAW, plays the version of the next music passage with underlying polyrhythms closest to the listener's walking pace.
-This paper documents the process of training the model to detect the footfalls in real time.
-The model is trained on accelerometer data from an Mbient Labs foot-mounted IMU \cite{mbientlabs} at 200~Hz, with the ground truth for footfalls annotated by pressing the volume up button on the android device when the foot hits the ground.
-To collect training data, I walked around my neighborhood clicking the volume up button each time my foot hit the ground.
-Several methods were tried for detecting footfalls in real time from sensor data, including ones based on digital signal processing techniques and traditional machine learning techniques.
+Information about predicted future footfalls might be passed from the footfall detection process to the audio playback code running in a render process.
+This design allows for relevant signals, such as footfalls, to be incorporated into music with zero latency.
+This paper documents the process of training a model to detect a walking listener's footfalls from real-time signal data, as well as exporting that model to work with low latency on an android application.
+The model was trained on signals from an Mbient Labs foot-mounted IMU \cite{mbientlabs} collecting data at 200 Hertz, with the approximate for footfalls annotated by pressing the volume up button on a BLU JL8 android device \cite{bluJ8L} when the listener's foot hits the ground.
+To collect training data, I walked around my neighborhood while clicking the volume up button on an android mobile phone each time my foot hit the ground.
+I tried several models, and found that an LSTM attained the best performance.